Weighting data (respondent weighting)

 Respondent weighting is the process of allocating a weight to each individual record (questionnaire) to rebalance analysis including:

-- To remove the effects of deliberate over/under sampling of a section of the respondents
+- Removing the effects of deliberate over/under sampling of a section of the respondents

 - To compensate for failure to achieve exact quotas